mickfuzz/phd4/_posts/thesis_chapters/2025-6-4-Methodology.md

 <!-- These tensions were driven by practicalities, the needs and interests of participants, and my interests my needs / interests of myself as a researcher. -->

-#### What research questions are answered by what data gathering and analysis processes and stage
+## What research questions are answered by what data gathering and analysis processes and stage - MERG THIS INTO OTHER SECTIONS

  <!-- See the thesis by Digital Game Education: Designing interventions to encourage players’ informed reflections on their digital gaming practices Rafael Marques de Albuquerque
  As this is done very methodically